 Globalization, Work, and Production

-Against this background, the project group is addressing the following general research questions:
+Against this background, the research group addresses the following overarching research questions:

 1. Which forms of automation and networking of work processes can be observed and how do they affect work quality, employment and interest representation?